kubeshop/botkube-docs/community/contribute/elasticsearch-develop.md

 sidebar_position: 3
 ---

-The easiest way to develop BotKube with Elasticsearch notifier enabled is to install Elasticsearch on your local Kubernetes cluster.
+The easiest way to develop Botkube with Elasticsearch notifier enabled is to install Elasticsearch on your local Kubernetes cluster.

 ## Steps